 Start by writing detailed and accurate job descriptions, highlighting the technical and niche skills and experience you are looking for.
 Indeed found that job descriptions between 700 and 2,000 characters get up to 30% more applications.

 Challenge #3 Attracting millennial employees – Companies need to start understanding the mindset of the younger generation in a competitive employment market.

 The accounting and finance sector has been dominated by the older generation.
 As a result, most employers find it difficult to attract younger talent.
 A recent survey by the Institute of Management Accountants found that 62% of senior finance professionals believe that recruiting millennials is the biggest challenge for their business.

 47% of CFOs believe their teams are too short handed to meet future industry demands.
 Those demands include an estimated 773,800 new jobs added to the finance and accounting marketplace by 2026.

 It’s clear many companies need to evaluate what they have to offer the growing generation.
-Millennials have a unique “wish list” when considering to work for an organization.
+Millennials have a unique “wish list” when considering working for an organization.
 Here is what’s at the top of it.
-Companies need to create a positive workplace culture, flexibility, continuous learning, well-being programs, reputation for ethical behavior, diversity, and inclusion.
+Companies need to create a positive workplace culture, flexibility, continuous learning, well-being programs, a reputation for ethical behavior, diversity, and inclusion.

-If you want to talented accountants, auditors, and analysts you need to have a strong recruitment team who understands the hiring market trends and challenges and use the information above to improve your overall recruiting strategy.
+If you want to talented accountants, auditors, and analysts you need to have a strong recruitment team that understands the hiring market trends and challenges and uses the information above to improve your overall recruiting strategy.